iifl-logo

 CODE OF CONDUCT FOR PREVENTION OF INSIDER TRADING

-The Company has adopted the code of conduct in terms of the SEBI (Prohibition of Insider Trading) Regulations, 2015, to regulate, monitor and report trading by designated persons and procedures to be followed and disclosures to be made, while dealing in the securities of the Company, under Regulation 8 of SEBI (Prohibition of Insider Trading) Regulations, 2015.
-The Board of Directors of the Company has duly approved and adopted the code of practices and procedure for fair disclosure of un-published price sensitive information.
+The Company has implemented a Code of Conduct in accordance with the SEBI (Prohibition of Insider Trading) Regulations, 2015, to regulate, monitor, and report trading activities by designated persons.
+This includes the procedures for dealing in the Companys securities, as well as the disclosures required under Regulation 8 of the SEBI (Prohibition of Insider Trading) Regulations, 2015.
+Furthermore, the Board of Directors has formally approved and adopted a comprehensive Code of Practices and Procedures to ensure the fair disclosure of unpublished price-sensitive information, aligning with the regulatory requirements.

 The code is applicable to Directors, KMPs, employees, designated person, their relatives and other connected persons of the Company; the aforesaid code of conduct for prevention of insider trading is duly placed on the website of the Company at www.dollarglobal.in.

-DISCLOSURES AS PER APPLICABLE PROVISIONS COMPANIES ACT, 2013/LISTING AGREEMENT/ (LISTING OBLIGATIONS AND DISCLOSURE REQUIREMENTS) REGULATIONS, 2015
+DISCLOSURES AS PER APPLICABLE PROVISIONS OF COMPANIES ACT, 2013/LISTING AGREEMENT/ SEBI (LISTING OBLIGATIONS AND DISCLOSURE REQUIREMENTS) REGULATIONS, 2015

-Particulars of contract or arrangements with related parties
+i) Particulars of contract or arrangements with related parties :

 A prior omnibus approval of the Audit Committee is obtained on a yearly basis for the transactions which are foreseen and repetitive in nature.
 All the transactions pursuant to the omnibus approval so granted by the Audit Committee and transactions which are not at arms length and granted by Board, is audited and a detailed quarterly statement of all Related Party Transactions is placed before the Audit Committee on quarterly basis for its review.
 The necessary disclosures regarding the related party transactions are given in the notes to accounts.